 In other words, Ron and Rose are much more dependent on their Retirement Bucket than Mike and Mary.
 And, this is the first of four numbers you must know if you want to free yourself of your dependence on your paycheck, i.e. over and above income you may receive from social security, pensions, and rental property, how dependent are you each year on your Retirement Bucket™ of investments?

 Before we delve into the best way to calculate your level of Retirement Bucket Dependence™, I want you to know that this is not about living on a “budget” and restricting your spending.
 This is about having an “accounting” of what it costs you to live the way you want so you can have an accurate and reliable measuring stick to make decisions.

 There’s a big difference.

 To determine your level of Retirement Bucket Dependence™, you have to be very clear on your inflows and outflows.
 On the inflow side, how much will you receive each month from social security, pensions, and rental property.

 On the outflow side, what does your ideal lifestyle cost, including “fixed” or mandatory expenses, and “discretionary” (your choice based on your priorities).

 Typical “fixed” expenses include utilities, insurances, groceries, clothing (at least most clothing falls under this category), mortgages, real estate taxes, etc. These are expenses that must be paid, and typically they’re paid every month.

 “Discretionary” spending, on the other hand, is where we’d like to spend all of our money, like meals out, vacations, presents for your grandkids, and entertaining!
 However, when planning, most folks don’t account for them as much as they should.
-Things like vacations, presents for your grandkids, meals out, and entertaining, etc is your level of Retirement Bucket Dependence™, and this is the first of four numbers you must know if you want to free yourself of your dependence on your paycheck.

 Stay tuned for number two, three, and four.